micartey/Cardinal-Anticheat/README.md

 }
 ```

-5. Export you addon to `plugins//CAC//addons`
+5. Export your addon to `plugins//CAC//addons`
 6. Reload your server or use `/cac addon load <addon>` and you're done!